-Pollen, mold, fungi, and even the house dust mite make people cough, wheeze, and have difficulty breathing, but atopic dogs more typically suffer itchiness on the front half of their body.
+Pollen, mold, fungi, and even the house dust mite make people cough, wheeze, and have difficulty breathing, but atopic dogs more typically suffer itchiness on their body.
 They chew, bite, lick and rub their face, chest, armpit area, and feet.
 The webbing between the dog's toes can absorb allergens and make the whole body itch.
 Atopic dogs also commonly suffer from chronic ear infections.
-They can lose fur from the excessive scratching.
+They can develop secondary infections with yeast or bacteria that are very uncomfortable and even traumatize their skin with from licking or scratching.

 Other kinds of dog allergies, like contact allergy or food allergy, can prompt itchy skin all year long.
-But atopy, like flea allergy, can be seasonal.
+Atopy, like flea allergy, can be seasonal or year round.

 Atopy can develop in any dog but does have a genetic component.
-Breeds most commonly affected include the small terriers, especially the West Highland White Terrier, as well as Boxers, Dalmatians, Golden Retrievers, English and Irish Setters, Lhasa Apsos, Miniature Schnauzers, and Shar-Pei.
-Most signs first develop when the dog is between one to three years old.
+Some breeds that are commonly affected include the small terriers, like the West Highland White Terrier, as well as Boxers, Dalmatians, Golden Retrievers, English and Irish Setters, Lhasa Apsos and Miniature Schnauzers.
+Most signs first develop when the dog is between two to six years old.